Hi I’m Aaron McHugh.

 Aaron loves ideas.
 He loves to dream up new adventures.
 He is a Starbucks French press coffee snob and is at his best if he gets out for his daily run.
 He works for a global change leadership consulting company alongside Work Life Play.

 He and his wife Leith live in Colorado Springs, CO.
 They are celebrating twenty-five years of marriage in December.
-Their marriage has survived the death of their twelve-year old daughter Hadley in 2011.
-Their twenty year-old son Holden lives in Costa Mesa and is thriving in recovery eighteen months clean and sober.
+Their marriage has survived the death of their twelve-year-old daughter Hadley in 2011.
+Their twenty-two-year-old son Holden lives in Costa Mesa and is thriving in recovery three years clean and sober.
+Their youngest daughter lives at home still.

 In 2015 they rebooted their lives, sold their house and all of their belongings to reboot their life and start their life over again.
 It hasn’t been easy, but they would do it again.
 They love traveling, drinking box wine and spending time with their creative, hilarious and courageous kids.